donbowen/Patent-Text-Variables/README.md

 ## Code to obtain and create variables from patent text yourself

+Warning: Running the code from scratch builds massive directories of many terabytes and will require substantial computer time as written.

 The `code` folder includes code (`GPGupdate.py`) to
 - Download all google patent pages.
 - Parse the _**descriptions**_ sections of patent text in those webpages into "bags of words" and then clean them.
 We use descriptions to avoid legalese in the claims section. _Note: Google does not cleanly separate the abstract, claims, and description sections for patents before 1976, so all three sections are included for such patents._